kelseyhightower/grafeas-tutorial/README.md

   --cluster-version 1.9.1-gke.0
 ```

-> Any Kubernetes 1.8 cluster with support for external admission webhooks will work.
+> Any Kubernetes 1.9 cluster with support for validating admission webhooks will work.

 ### Deploy the Grafeas Server